throughbit/BTCServices/README.md

 TxParse.js

-Called by rec-check.sh to parse details of a txid.
+Called via wallet-notify to parse details of a txid regarding incoming and outgoing transactions.
-Returns txid, confirmations, address and amount.
+Returns txid, confirmations, type, address and amount.